cuustard/uni/SCC.141.md

 ### Equality

-The 'Equality Act 2010' protects against discrimintation.
+The 'Equality Act 2010' protects against discrimination.

-- Direct: Treating someone unfair due to a protected characteristics
+- Direct: Mistreating someone due to a protected characteristics
-- Indirect: Policies or practices that disadvantag certain groups
+- Indirect: Policies or practices that disadvantage certain groups

-Monitored by the 'Equality and Human Rightst Commission' (EHRC).
+Monitored by the 'Equality and Human Rights Commission' (EHRC).

 It is linked to the GDPR by ensuring fairness and lawfulness in data use.